olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/git-du-fichier-au-contenu.md

 - command-line program synopses,
 - grammatical corrections to text.

 If your content is divided into a set of modular files, you could decide to make both types of changes in each file one by one, at the same time.
-To distribute the work among a group of technical editors, simply allocate a batch of files to each of them.
+To distribute the work among a group of technical writers, simply allocate a batch of files to each of them.

 This *workflow* is not best suited to Git.
 If you're using this version control system, it's best to divide the work into two batches of tasks, called *synopsis* and *text*, applied concurrently to all files.